timwang2001/Awesome_Micro_Gesture/README.md

 ![Comparison of Gestures and Micro-Gestures](image/comparison.png)

 ## 📢 News

+**[21/04/2026]**

+⚠️Important Update:
+We found a typo at Table.1 Row MA.52.
+The sample should be 22,422, not 3712.
+We feel sorry for this.
+For more information, please refer to the official site of [MA52](https://huggingface.co/datasets/kunli-cs/MA-52).

 **[07/04/2026]**

 🎉 Our survey has been accepted by *Machine Intelligence Research* (IF 8.7, JCR Q1).
 Congratulations to all collaborators!